Conditioning a Brownian loop-soup cluster on a portion of its boundary: Introduction

 When one studies loop-soups in a simply connected domain, by conformal invariance, one can choose to work the unit disk $\U$ or the upper half-plane $\H$.
 A loop-soup $\Gamma$ in $\U$ contains almost surely infinitely many small loops (of diameter smaller than $\delta$) and only finitely many big loops.
 A cluster of loops is defined to be an equivalent class such that two loops $\gamma_1, \gamma_2$ in $\Gamma$ are in the same cluster if and only if there is a finite sequence of loops $\gamma_3,\cdots,\gamma_n$ in $\Gamma$ such that $\gamma_i$ intersects $\gamma_{i+1}$ for $i=2,\cdots,n$, where $\gamma_{n+1}=\gamma_1$.
 It is shown in \cite{MR2979861} that when $c\le 1$, the loop-soup $\Gamma$ of intensity $c$ contains a.s. infinitely many clusters and that for $c>1$, it contains a.s. one single cluster.
 In the present paper, we only study the case $c\le 1$.
 All our results are trivially true for the supercritical regime, in which no loop touches $\partial \U$ (the outer boundary of the unique cluster).

 It is furthermore proved in \cite {MR2979861} that the Brownian loop-soups of intensity $c\in(0,1]$ enable to construct simple CLEs.
-More precisely, the collection of the outer boundaries of all the outer-most clusters in $\Gamma$ have the law of a CLE$_\kappa$ where $c(\kappa)=(3\kappa-8)(6-\kappa)/(2\kappa), \kappa\in(8/3,4]$.
+Almost surely, the closures of different clusters in a loop-soup do not intersect the boundary of the domain or intersect each other, and the collection of the outer boundaries of all the outer-most clusters in $\Gamma$ have the law of a CLE$_\kappa$ where $c(\kappa)=(3\kappa-8)(6-\kappa)/(2\kappa), \kappa\in(8/3,4]$.
 In Figure \ref{fig:loop-soup}, we see the loop-soup $\Gamma$ and the red interfaces which represent the outer boundaries of all the outer-most clusters in $\Gamma$.

 \medbreak

 {\bf Markovian explorations of CLEs.} One idea of the paper \cite{MR2979861} is that the restriction property of CLE allows one to explore the collection $\Lambda$ from the boundary in a Markovian way that leads to the fact that the loops of an CLE are SLE loops.
 One example of such a Markovian exploration (is described in detail and used in \cite{MR2979861}) goes as follows: One can discover the loops of a CLE $\Lambda$ in $\U$ in their order of appearance going from the right to the left along the segment $[-1,1]$.